 For information concerning the Master of Arts in Teaching in Mathematics Education, designed for persons who are teaching in grades 6-12, see the Department of Science/Mathematics Education.

 The Doctor of Philosophy degree programs cover two basic areas of concentration: statistics and applied mathematics.
 They are designed for those who plan to pursue academic, financial or industrial careers.

-Within the Mathematical Sciences program opportunities exist for work and/or research in applied mathematics, engineering mathematics, mathematics and statistics.
+Within the Mathematical Sciences program opportunities exist for work and/or research in actuarial science, applied mathematics, engineering mathematics, mathematics and statistics.
 The opportunity to take course work in several of the other university programs also allows the student to prepare for interdisciplinary work.
 Special topics within research areas include functional analysis, operator theory, differential and integral equations, optimization, numerical analysis, system theory and control with application in material and molecular sciences, inverse problems with applications in geosciences and medical sciences, relativistic cosmology, differential geometry, applications of topology to biology, mathematical and computational biology with applications in cardiovascular physiology, neurobiology and cell biology; probability theory, applied probability, stochastic processes, mathematical statistics, statistical inference, asymptotic theory, statistical time series, Bayesian analysis, robust multivariate statistical methods, robust linear models, robust and nonparametric methods, sequential analysis, statistical computing, signal processing, remote sensing, change-point problems, forecasting and applications in their respective areas such as energy finance, semiconductor manufacturing, psychology, actuarial sciences, physical and medical sciences.

 - Updated: February 10, 2015